CharlesZ54/mewhenbowling/README.md

-# My Calendar Website
+# Me When Bowling League Calendar

-A modern, responsive website that hosts a calendar with an iCal feed that people can subscribe to.
+A modern, responsive website that hosts a calendar with an iCal feed for the Me When Bowling league at Westbrook Lanes in Brooklawn, NJ.
 Built for hosting on GitHub Pages with automatic iCal generation via GitHub Actions.

 ## Features

-- 🗓️ **iCal Feed**: Subscribe to calendar events via iCal URL
+- 🗓️ **iCal Feed**: Subscribe to bowling league events via iCal URL
 - 📱 **Responsive Design**: Works perfectly on desktop, tablet, and mobile
 - 🎨 **Modern UI**: Beautiful gradient design with smooth animations
-- 📅 **Event Display**: View upcoming events on the website
+- 🎳 **League Events**: View upcoming bowling league events
 - 🔗 **Easy Integration**: One-click buttons for popular calendar apps
 - 📋 **Copy to Clipboard**: Easy iCal URL copying functionality
 - 🤖 **Auto-Generation**: GitHub Actions automatically generates iCal file from YAML events